 Barely Steamed Asparagus with Basil Vinaigrette

-If you’re a regular reader you know I’m a huge fan of Basil Vinaigrette for drizzling on tomatoes, and I promise this asparagus with basil vinaigrette is just as wonderful.
-If you don’t have fresh basil available you can use purchased basil pesto to make the dressing, although I love the intense basil flavor of the dressing made with basil puree.
+Basil Vinaigrette is a spring and summer treat I look forward to every year for drizzling on tomatoes, and asparagus with basil vinaigrette tastes just as amazing!
+If you don’t have fresh basil you can use purchased basil pesto to make the dressing, although I love the intense basil flavor of the dressing made with basil puree.

-Peel the bottom part of the asparagus and cut into 2 inch pieces.
-Steam until the asparagus is barely cooked, probably about 5-6 minutes from the time the steam starts.
+Start water boiling or turn on steamer while you peel the bottom part of the asparagus and then cut asparagus into 2 inch pieces.
+Steam until the asparagus is barely cooked, probably about 5 minutes from the time the steam starts.
+(I used a stovetop steamer I got from my stepmother Norma, but an electric steamer would also work.
+Steamer links are affiliate links.)
 Drain asparagus well.

 Low-Carb Breakfast Casserole with Asparagus, Mushrooms, and Goat Cheese ~ Kalyn’s Kitchen